HKUDS/OpenSpace/README.md

 - 🧩 Apply it to the right task
 - ✅ Choose the version that actually works

 This problem becomes more serious as your skill library grows.

-With hundreds or thousands of skills, more choices can make the right skill harder to find.
+With **hundreds or thousands of skills**, more choices can make the right skill harder to find.

 Today’s agents can use skills—but they still struggle to manage them:
 - ❌ Poor retrieval — The right skill exists, but the agent fails to find it.